Trails conditions

 Education campaign

-Set up an education and renaturalization campaign for the Bras-du-Nord River's riparian buffer strips.
+Launch of an education and renaturalization campaign for the riparian zones of the Bras-du-Nord River.

 Concerted action to harmonize forest uses

-Including right-of-way agreements on private land, the cohabitation of different stakeholders on public land, and exchanges and sharing on the vision of sustainable development surrounding the Vallée Bras-du-Nord territory and related issues.
+Including right-of-way agreements on private land, the coexistence of various sustainable tourism stakeholders on public land, and ongoing dialogue and shared visions surrounding eco-responsible development of the Vallée Bras-du-Nord territory and the broader challenges related to sustainable tourism.

 Ongoing preservation efforts

-Work to characterize sensitive landscapes and make ongoing efforts to preserve them, in particular through greater enhancement.
+Work on identifying sensitive landscapes and ongoing efforts to preserve them, notably through low-impact tourism development and enhanced promotion.

 Louis-Jobin outdoor program